bobtsang28/bobtsang28.github.io/_projects/2024-08-13-duffy-and-friends-friendversary.md

 ---
 *Photo by HKDL*

+Duffy and Friends has become a brand closely associated with Hong Kong Disneyland in recent years.
+Originally created for Tokyo DisneySea, it has since expanded across Disney parks in Southeast Asia, offering guests unique Duffy-themed festivals, merchandise, and dedicated playhouses.

-As part of my internship at Disneyland Hong Kong as a broadcast marketing intern, I took on a variety of responsibilities, including producing social media shorts for the park’s annual Duffy and Friends Friendversary events, a celebration of the bond between the Duffy and Friends characters and the park’s guests.
+With the franchise continuing to grow, Hong Kong Disneyland now hosts an annual Friendversary event for each of the Duffy characters, celebrating the friendship between the characters and the park’s guests.

 ***